 Different opinions between 182mm and 210mm

 The 210mm silicon wafer is too large, and the weight of the 72 cells 210mm module has also increased significantly, which will bring load risks.
-At the same time, the width and length of the module will increase accordingly, and auxiliary materials such as glass and frame cannot meet the supply.
+At the same time, the width and length of the module will increase accordingly, and auxiliary materials such as glass and frames cannot meet the supply.

 Also, some Tiers 1 companies consider the four major factors of integrated silicon wafer size compared with the existing product span, equipment, technology, auxiliary material maturity, production line upgrade difficulty, and current product yield, 182mm is the best size for ultra-high-power modules.

 Now the 210mm modules released in the industry, some manufacturers change to a 5-row, 3-cut can control large modules within the range that the container can carry.
 However, such a design also brings a considerable cost increase in the packaging process.

 Eco Green Energy believes that the 182mm, is the best choice for the most stable and mass-produced ultra-high-power modules.
 We are now processing the ultra-high-power module, with output power up to 550W.

 At the same time, 182mm modules can reduce the cable loss by 0.21% compared with 210mm modules.
 This will have a great impact on the entire power plant.
 A reduction of 0.21% on cable loss will increase the IRR by 0.15% and reduce the LCOE by 0.21% during the 20-year operation of the power plant.